 Those juicy raspberries you like to have with yogurt are loaded with polyphenols, which are antioxidants that eliminate damage-causing free radicals in our bodies.
 Raspberries are high in vitamin C and fiber.
 These nutrients significantly lower the risk of a heart stroke.
 You can also replace raspberries with strawberries, blueberries, blackberries, to name a few.

 Dairy products have high potassium content, a mineral that lowers blood pressure.
 When we choose to have low-fat or fat-free dairy products such as milk or yogurt, we reduce the intake of saturated fat that poses a threat to our bodies’ cholesterol levels.

-Legumes are especially known for their high fibre content that helps in lowering our “bad” LDL cholesterol levels.
+Legumes are especially known for their high fiber content that helps in lowering our “bad” LDL cholesterol levels.
 Chickpeas are one of the legumes that are considered very healthy for the heart.
 Opt for uncanned and unprocessed chickpeas and cook them at home to reap their heart-friendly benefits.
 If you choose to buy canned beans, look for those with low-sodium content or no-salt-added ones as sodium in large quantities has been found to raise blood pressure.

 With these five foods added to your daily diet, you can easily lower the risk of suffering from any heart disease in your life.